razee-io/ImpersonationWebhook/README.md

 The optional `razeedeploy-config` ConfigMap can be used to customize the webhook.

-Because the ConfigMap is optional, if it is created the first time, you must restart webhook pods, so the deployment can mount the ConfigMap as a volume.
+Because the ConfigMap is optional, if it is created after the ImpersonationWebhook deployment, you must restart ImpersonationWebhook deployment's pods, so the deployment can mount the ConfigMap as a volume.

 Example: